FACTS ABOUT YOUR SKIN

 Beneath the epidermis skin layer is the dermis which provides structure and support.
 The dermis contains two types of fibres that lessens in supply with age: elastin, which gives skin its elasticity, and collagen, which provides strength.

 Collagen: Collagen is the most abundant protein in the skin.
 It makes up 75% of your skin.
 This is also your “fountain of youth.”
 Collagen is responsible for slowing down wrinkles and fine lines.

 Elastin: This protein is found together with collagen and is responsible for giving structure to your skin and organs.
 As with collagen, elastin is affected by time and the elements.

-Over time, environmental factors and the aging process diminish your body’s ability to produce collagen and elastin.
-As this network of fibers breaks down, the skin loses its elasticity and becomes more lax and can contribute to the formation of facial wrinkles.
+Over time, environmental factors and the ageing process diminish your body’s ability to produce collagen and elastin.
+As this network of fibres breaks down, the skin loses its elasticity and becomes laxer and can contribute to the formation of facial wrinkles.

 Hypodermis: The Fatty Layer

 The subcutaneous tissue, or hypodermis, is mostly made up of fat.
 It lies between the dermis and muscles or bones and contains blood vessels that expand and contract to help keep your body at a constant temperature.
 The hypodermis also protects your vital inner organs.
 Reduction of tissue in this layer is what causes your skin to sag.